apiflask/apiflask/docs/migrating.md

     This feature was added in the [version 0.5.0](/changelog/#version-050).

-APIFlask support to use `MethodView`-based view class, for example:
+APIFlask support to use the `MethodView`-based view class, for example:

 ```python
 from apiflask import APIFlask, Schema, input, output